Update: November 2013: Beware – payday loans can kill mortgage applications

 Can you use a Wonga loan to boost your credit rating?"

 I passed on answering, as it’s not something I’d checked out in detail.
 Yet it must be a trend, as walking into the Daybreak studio this morning I overheard one security guard advising another to get a payday loan for just such an event.
+(See our Payday Loans guide for the best buys.)

-Payday lending and credit scores β the facts
+Payday lending and credit scores – the facts

 So, having done some checking (thanks to James at Experian) and thinking, let me first layout out the key facts.